tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   * A **negative correlation** is a relationship between two variables in which one variable increases as the other decreases, and vice versa.

-* Regardless of two variables that may be correlated, you must be aware that correlation doesn't imply causation, as you will see next in the demo.
+* Regardless of two variables that may be correlated, be aware that correlation doesn't mean causation, as you will see in this next demo.

 Open the unsolved version of the Jupyter notebook, live code the solution and highlight the following: